nooromari/reading-notes/class-04.md

 ### Target:

 If you want a link to open in a new window, you can use the target attribute on the opening <a> tag.
-The value of this attribute should be "_blank".
+The value of this attribute should be `_blank`.

 *Example:*
 `<a href="http://www.imdb.com" target="_blank">`